 - 1. Develop architectural features, materials and detailing appropriate for the Facility Group designation.
 Refer to Building Entrances, Wall Systems and Roof Systems. - 2.
 Respond to the local climate and regional influences with environmentally functional architectural features. - 3.
 For new facilities design generally maintain consistency and visual unity in the character of the adjacent buildings through compatible architectural features: repeated use of similar forms such as roofs, and through recurring elements such as doors, windows, materials and colors. - 4.
-Reinforce the contemporary adaptation of the regional vernacular architectural theme. - 5.
+Reinforce the example of dark brown brick and bronze standing seam roofs with regional details such as punched windows and beige split-face CMU in new construction. - 5.
 All facilities shall express sustainability through their orientation, massing, shape, form, materials, and detailing.
 Provide louvers, fins and other shading devices to control heat gain and glare and to and improve energy efficiency. - 6.
 Strive for economical construction without compromising a high-quality, professional appearance.